 As we look ahead to the next four years, our strategy reflects three key areas that address increasing demand, changing needs and trends, and ongoing learning from the field in order to maximize impact.

-Expanding Reach of Innovative Content
+Expanding the Reach of Innovative Content

 We want to ensure our programming remains innovative and refined, and that it is being offered in ways that are accessible to educators and the organizations they are a part of.
-Over the next four years M2 will adopt and implement an R&D model for introducing, refining, and distributing new content within a regular timeline and methodology, and distribute that content through an expanded set of inclusive and accessible distinct program offerings.
+Over the next four years, M2 will adopt and implement an R&D model for introducing, refining, and distributing new content according to a regular timeline and methodology, and distribute that content through an expanded set of inclusive and accessible distinct program offerings.

 Deepening Connections

 To expand our reach, M2 will need to gain greater name recognition and further our engagement with our graduates.
 While our programs have included a diverse range of educators, there are people and audiences who have not had access to our programming.
-Further, for the educators we have already reached, our programs represent only the beginning of a career-long cycle of learning.
-Over the next four years, M² will develop a strong educator-engagement network, ensuring that more educators have access to our programs, and that graduates of our programs have a menu of opportunities to continue to grow their learning.
+Further, for the educators we have already reached, our programs represent only the beginning of a career-long learning path.
+Over the next four years, M² will develop a strong educator-engagement network, ensuring that more educators have access to our programs, and that our graduates have a menu of opportunities to continue to grow their learning.

 Building Internal Capacity

-To ensure ongoing excellence in all areas of our work and ensure we have the infrastructure and capacity to support growth, we must make an investment in our people, technologies, processes, and support functions.
+To ensure ongoing excellence in all areas of our work and ensure that we have the infrastructure and capacity to support growth, we must invest in our people, technologies, processes, and support functions.
 This means expanding and diversifying staff in both Israel and the United States, as well as diversifying our revenue base to provide a foundation for capacity building.
 Increased organizational capacity is necessary to better understand and evaluate the long-term impact of our programming and be driven and informed by data.
-Understanding the motivations of the market and how our programming is creating our desired change requires data and a disciplined evaluation strategy.
+Understanding the motivations of the market and how our programming is creating the change we desire requires data and a disciplined evaluation strategy.

-These shifts represent a significant effort to ensure that M2’s investment in strengthening Jewish education is having maximal field impact.
-The strategy outlined in greater detail below is a calculated and measured plan for growth that balances increasing demands, shifting trends, and a steadfast commitment to sustainable, compelling, and rigorous Jewish education.
+These shifts represent a significant effort to ensure that M2’s investment in strengthening Jewish education has maximum field impact.
+The strategy, outlined in greater detail below, is a calculated and measured plan for growth that balances increasing demands, shifting trends, and a steadfast commitment to sustainable, compelling, and rigorous Jewish education.

 III.
 Strategic Plan 2020-2024

-M2 has identified five priorities representing key investment areas critical for expanding the reach of our innovative content, deepening connections of our participants and building internal capacity.
+M2 has identified five priorities, signifying key investment areas that are critical for expanding the reach of our innovative content, deepening our participants’ connections, and building internal capacity.
 These priorities represent our roadmap for this next stage of growth: